Copyleft: Economic incentive

 The economic incentives to work on copyleft content can vary.
 Traditional copyright law is designed to promote progress by providing economic benefits to creators.
 When choosing to copyleft their work, content creators may seek complementary benefits like recognition from their peers.

 In the world of computer programming, copyleft-licensed computer programs are often created by programmers to fill a need they have noticed.
 Such programs are often published with a copyleft license simply to ensure that subsequent users can also freely use modified versions of that program.
 This is especially true for creators who wish to prevent "open source hijacking", or the act of reusing open-source code and then adding extra restrictions to it, an action prevented by copyleft-licensing the software.
 Some creators, such as Elastic, feel that preventing commercial enterprises from using and then selling their product under a proprietary license is also an incentive.

-Furthermore, the open-source culture of programming has been described as a gift culture, where social power is determined by an individual's contributions.
+Furthermore, the open-source culture of programming has been described as a gift economy, where social power is determined by an individual's contributions.
 Contributing to or creating open-source, copyleft-licensed software of high quality can lead to contributors gaining valuable experience and can lead to future career opportunities.

 Copyleft software has economic effects beyond individual creators.
 The presence of quality copyleft software can force proprietary software developers to increase the quality of their software to compete with free software.
 This may also have the effect of preventing monopolies in areas dominated by proprietary software.
 However, competition with proprietary software can also be a reason to forgo copyleft.
 The Free Software Foundation recommends that when "widespread use of the code is vital for advancing the cause of free software", allowing the code to be copied and used freely is more important than a copyleft.